thesyntaxslinger/syntaxslinger.com/docs/docs/software/ntfy.md

 ## Extra

-I like to start tasks and then get notified later from them when doing sys-admin work.
+I like to start tasks and then get notified later from them when doing sysadmin work.
 I wrote a nice little bash script that I just `curl | bash` for when I want to do this.

 Here is the script: